WangcsShuai/kevinzakka.github.io/_posts/2016-09-26-applying-deep-learning.markdown

 The answer is always the best accuracy possible.
 This is because, as we mentioned earlier, human-level performance is a proxy for the bayes optimal error rate, so providing a more accurate upper bound to your performance can help you strategize your next move.

 <a name='toc5'></a>

 ### Personal Advice

-Andrew ended the presentation with 2 ways to improve your skills in the field of deep learning.
+Andrew ended the presentation with 2 ways one can improve his/her skills in the field of deep learning.

 - **Practice, Practice, Practice**: compete in Kaggle competitions and read associated blog posts and forum discussions.
 - **Do the Dirty Work**: read a lot of papers and try to replicate the results.
 Soon enough, you'll get your own ideas and build your own models.